Embattled Judge Lim announces campaign for re-election

-Embattled Superior Court Judge Meng Lim announced last week that he will run for re-election in 2022, although the Tallapoosa Circuit judge still faces possible disciplinary action by a state judicial panel.
+Embattled Superior Court Judge Meng Lim announced on Thursday that he will run for re-election in 2022, although the Haralson County judge still faces possible disciplinary action by a state judicial panel.

-While Lim declined to comment on the specifics of the case, he said Friday that he wasn’t going to let it distract him from his duty to serve his community.
+While Lim declined to comment on the specifics of the case, he said Friday that he wasn’t going to let it distract him from trying to serve his community.

 “I’m proud of my service on the bench,” he said.
 “It’s sad that some have tried to discredit me, whether it’s for personal or political reasons.”

-Lim has served as Superior Court judge since 2015.
+Lim has served as Superior Court judge for the Tallapoosa Circuit since 2015.
 He was the first Asian American to be elected to a Superior Court bench in the state of Georgia.

 As an immigrant from Cambodia who came here with nothing, he is extremely grateful that the voters gave him the chance to serve not one but two terms as judge.